Rafat-khan10/hotel-booking-analysis/README.md

 ## 📌 Project Overview

-This project analyzes **3 years of hotel booking data (2015–2017)** from two hotel types — City Hotel and Resort Hotel — covering over **116,000 bookings** across multiple countries.
+This project analyzes hotel booking data spanning 2015–2017 from two hotel types — City Hotel and Resort Hotel — covering more than 116,000 bookings across multiple countries.

-Using **SQL (PostgreSQL)** and **Power BI**, the analysis uncovers cancellation patterns, revenue trends, guest behavior, and market segment performance to support data-driven decision-making for hotel management.
+Using **SQL (PostgreSQL)** and **Power BI**, I explored cancellation patterns, ADR trends, customer behavior, and market segment performance — and translated the findings into practical business recommendations.

 ---
 ## 📌 Business Problem

-Hotel cancellations directly impact revenue, resource planning, and operational efficiency.
-This project aims to identify the key drivers of cancellation behavior and revenue fluctuation — and provide actionable recommendations to reduce cancellation risk and maximize ADR (Average Daily Rate).
+High cancellation rates are a real problem for hotels — they affect revenue, room planning, and day-to-day operations.
+This project looks at what's actually driving cancellations across two hotel types, and what patterns exist in booking behavior, market segments, and pricing.
+The goal is to find practical ways to reduce cancellations and improve revenue performance.

 ---